TheLQ/forum-scraper/README.md

 Xana Forum Scraper
 ---

-This is a distributed scraper/spider to preserve forums like phpBB or vBulliten before they disappear from the internet.
+This is a distributed scraper/spider to preserve forums using phpBB, vBulliten, etc before they disappear from the internet.
 This tries to solve the following problems

-* The [Internet Archive](https://web.archive.org) has large gaps in content.
-This will ideally grab every page of every topic.
+* The [Internet Archive](https://web.archive.org) has large gaps of forum content in very deep page trees.
+This will grab every page of every topic.
 Hopefully we can upload our dataset there.
-* Many users linked to 3rd party image hosts that have purged content.
+* Many posts linked to 3rd party image hosts that have purged content.
 This will map to images gathered from other imghost backups.
 * Naive recursive wget or httrack backups grab too much data and are too slow.
-This focuses on fetching topic content quickly using distributed scrapers.
+This focuses on fetching targeted topic content quickly using distributed scrapers.
 * Naive backups are not robust against various failure edge cases.
 This can identify errors and do data validation.
 * (Optional) UI Frontend is not up to modern expectations.
 Some have tried to address this with